Shiva-Tzu/NFT_Sale/README.md

 You will also need to replace the abi.json file in /publib/config/ To do this, compile the NFT.sol contract on remix and there will be an option to copy the abi.
 Once done, replace all the code in the abi.json file with the new abi.

+Hashlips has a great ReadMe file in their repo so be sure to check that out for the rest of the info on how to get the thing to work.

 If you appreciate this work and would like to send me some ETH, a starving programmer could always use contributions, here is my wallet address 0xBe1B4F4820F0925dAFB88cCa9398472e50c3cc2A